 - Knead dough until smooth.
 If the dough seems too dry, add a few teaspoons of milk or buttermilk.
 The dough should be soft and pliable.
 Let dough rest for about 10 minutes, covered with plastic wrap.

-- Roll dough into balls that are slightly larger than golf balls.
+- Pull off sections of dough and roll into balls that are slightly larger than golf balls.
 To shape the dough into rings (rosquillas), first roll a piece of dough into a cylinder, then join the ends together to form a circle.
-The rolls do not have to be perfectly smooth - they will puff up in the last several minutes of baking.
+The rolls do not have to be perfectly smooth - they will puff up during the last several minutes of baking.

-- Place rolls on a greased cookie sheet and bake for about 20 minutes or until golden in color and puffed.
+- Place rolls on prepared cookie sheet and bake for about 20 minutes or until golden in color and puffed.
+Serve warm.